-Women report immediate effects of a new awareness of their pelvic bowl and improved sense of well- being in their core: their pelvis.
+Women report the immediate effects of a new awareness of their pelvic bowl and an improved sense of well- being in their core: their pelvis.
 Women describe feeling much more relaxed and centered with a greater sense of support as well as an increase in the strength in their pelvic muscles.

 What if I have my menses: can I receive care then?

 Yes, as a matter of fact your bleeding time can actually assist this hands-on treatment because the body is already clearing what does not serve you.